French people in India: Examples of Indian French

-Current Status
+Current status

-Today, Pondicherry still has a community of French people living in the city and French is also an official language.
+Today, Pondicherry still has a community of French people living in the city.
 There are 6,500 French people registered in South India, and of these about 5,500 are in Pondicherry.

 French companies in India are present in various sectors such as energy, IT, environment, automobiles, traditional manufacturing industries like St Gobain, and engineering.
 They also have exporters of fish and other seafood, textiles, leather and luxury goods.
 L’Oréal has a presence in India, and Louis Vuitton has taken a stake in Hidesign in Pondicherry.

 The French community in India is a consolidated group, brought together by a number of different organizations that aim to promote French culture in India.
 The French Club of Bombay is an organization that unites French speakers living in the city.
 The club meets at different locations in various parts of Mumbai so that meetings are conveniently located and have a good attendance.

 In February 2015, the Indo French Senior Citizens Association staged street protests in Pondicherry to protest against denial of the French nationality and voting rights derived from the "treaty of cession" of French India territories, which guaranteed continued French citizenship to individuals whose birth and nativity certificate had been registered during the French India regime.